mconf/docs-org/_posts/2017-07-30-mconf-web-ssl.md

 ## Configuring the application

 After enabling SSL in your server, you have to configure Mconf-Web to use it.
-You can either access the [[management page|Configuring-the-Website]] (that might not be accessible now) or do it from your terminal with:
+You can either access the [management page]({% post_url 2017-07-30-mconf-web-configuration %}) (that might not be accessible now) or do it from your terminal with:

 ```bash
 $ cd /home/mconf/mconf-web/current